+- Emergency setting retropharyngeal or prevertebral space abscess, suspected acute supraglottitis (Fig. 35) - Paranasal sinuses/facial bones in the context of trauma

+Dental pathology

-- Emergency setting retropharyngeal or prevertebral space abscess, suspected acute supraglottitis (Fig. 35) - Paranasal sinuses/facial bones in the context of trauma - Dental pathology - Bony pathology of the maxilla and mandible, e.g., osteonecrosis (Fig. 36), cherubism, fibrous dysplasia. - Conventional sialography (rarely used as mainly replaced by MR sialography) - Salivary glands to identify calculi (now largely superseded by CT or CBCT)
+- Bony pathology of the maxilla and mandible, e.g., osteonecrosis (Fig. 36), cherubism, fibrous dysplasia. - Conventional sialography (rarely used as mainly replaced by MR sialography) - Salivary glands to identify calculi (now largely superseded by CT or CBCT)

-- Is a cheap, simple and quick imaging modality. - Useful to diagnose calcified sialoliths or Ca2+ within the gland - Can identify adjacent osseous lesions - Superior spatial resolution due to acute supraglottitis.
+- Is a cheap, simple and quick imaging modality - + Useful to diagnose calcified sialoliths or Ca2+ within the gland - + Can identify adjacent osseous lesions - + Superior spatial resolution l ateral conventional X-ray of the neck obtained in the emergency setting showing narrowing of the supraglottic larynx (arrow) due to acute supraglottitis.